Flyingfish812/p2myth/docs/Ship/Jeria.md

 - Niu: Mysterious main weapon that has a low lower bound and a high upper bound.
 Skilled players prefire main weapons and sweeps wave after wave, noob like me even miss the sparrows in act 1.
 - Flyingfish812: When can we have a Vorpal Lance APEX that changes it into a horizontal shot?
+- No2oMe: To close fire or to prefire—that is the question.

 ## Survival